 Buyers almost always look to see how much feedback a seller has and what percentage is positive before they buy.
 Therefore, all other factors being equal, eBay will rank you lower in search than your competitor, who has better feedback.

 You should offer at least a 30-day return policy and fast (and preferably free) shipping.
 Fast shipping is a ranking factor for eBay and can significantly impact whether buyers buy from your listing or your competitors.

 3. The performance of your whole eBay product range

-Your overall performance as a seller is an essential factor in how eBay ranks your items, including looking at how your whole product range performs rather than just one individual listing.
-For example, if a seller has a solid history of stocking a lot of fast-selling items, eBay will be a lot keener to push their listings than if they have a lot of items with no or very little sales volume.
+Your overall performance as a seller is an essential factor in how eBay ranks your items, including looking at how your whole product range performs rather than just an individual listing.
+For example, if a seller has a solid history of stocking fast-selling items, eBay is a lot keener to push their listings than if they have a lot of items with no or low sales volume.
 We have covered this subject before in this article: Are Slow Selling Items Damaging Your eBay Search Relevance?

 The advice given from eBay was that any listings with no sales after 90 days should be delisted, optimised and re-listed.
-If they’re seasonal products, then wait to re-list them until the proper season comes around again.
-It might seem harmless to leave dormant listings sitting on eBay, with the reasoning that someone might buy them eventually, but the truth is that they are pulling all your listings down!
+If they’re seasonal products, wait until the proper season comes around again to re-list them.
+It might seem harmless to leave dormant listings sitting on eBay, but it’s not.
+You might be using the reasoning that someone might buy them eventually, but the truth is that they are pulling all your listings down!

 To learn more about how Frooition can help you enhance your eBay performance, schedule a free 15-minute discovery call with one of our eBay experts.
 You can also get a free 30 day trial of our professionally designed eBay Listing Templates and software here: eBay Template Free Trial